williammartin/story/README.md

 `go get -u github.com/onsi/ginkgo/ginkgo`

-To run the tests you will currently need to set an env var `STORYSCRIPT_TOKEN`, and the acceptance tests assume a fresh environment.
+To run the acceptance tests you will currently need to set an env var `STORYSCRIPT_TOKEN`.
+Additionally, the acceptance tests assume a fresh environment.

 The test targets are: